It's not just a book

 sexperimental

-A slow drift into the bar at Laperouse — shadows flickering, music just low enough to let the tension breathe.
-Eyes adjusting, curiosity rising.
+People drifted into the bar at Laperouse.
+Shadows on the walls, the music low, just enough space to let the tension breathe.
+Everyone’s eyes adjusting, curiosity waking up.

 images through the eyes of our guests